5 workflows every accounting firm must master

 Deliver an efficient new client onboarding workflow for a better client experience.

-In a recent Karbon study, 86% of accounting firms surveyed identified client onboarding as a critical process to get right.
+In this Karbon study, 86% of accounting firms surveyed identified client onboarding as a critical process to get right.

 Onboarding is the process of welcoming new clients and progressing as efficiently as possible to a rhythmic working relationship.
 Taking too long, or inadequately serving your clients can cause them to walk away just as fast as they came to you.